A Lagrangian filling for every cluster seed: The curve quiver with potential

 \begin{itemize} \item[(i)] $(Q(\SC_{red}),W(\SC_{red}))=(Q(\SC)_{red},W(\SC)_{red}))$, up to right equivalence.\\

 \item[(ii)] If $(Q(\SC),W(\SC))$ is non-degenerate, then $Q(\SC_{red})$ has no 2-cycles. \end{itemize}

 \end{lemma}

 The proof of Lemma \ref{lem:reduced_parts} uses the notion of a non-degenerate QP, discussed in Section \ref{ssec:nondeg_def} below.
 This proof is thus postponed until Section \ref{ssec:proof_reduction}.
 Note that $Q(\SC_{red})$ might a priori have 2-cycles, even if there are no bigons bounded by $\SC_{red}$, cf.~Remark \ref{rmk:reduced_2cycles}.
-The non-degeneracy of a quiver with potential precisely rules out these type of situations, where a 2-cycle in $Q$ is not kept track by the potential $W$.
+The non-degeneracy of a quiver with potential precisely rules out this type of situation, where a 2-cycle in $Q$ is not kept track by the potential $W$.